Code-Institute-Submissions/simon-game-1/README.md

 ### Adaptability to different viewport sizes:
 * Checked that the game is displayed correctly on various devices using Chrome tools.
 * At smaller viewports as mobile phones the games should be played in portrait mode.
-Currently it is not properly displayed for landscape.

 ## Deployment